KatjaGlassConsulting/ApprovalBundle/README.md

 - Teamlead/Admin can approve or deny the week
 - Overview of approvals, missing approvals and the status
 - Mailing options to recall approval tasks if outstanding
+- Overview of overtime
+- Overview of break issues according German Law

 ## Status

-The approval bundle is working pretty well.
-There had been lately updates to support overtime hours and also store the actual duration along.
-The bundle is been used and issues received (GitHub issues) are handled.
+The approval bundle has been lately updated to support the new kimai version by Kevin Papst.
+The active ongoing development and testing is done on Kimai version 1 as this.
 A detailed testing is NOT performed.
-For this the release is pretty stable, but there might be issues due to different settings, environment etc.
+For this the release is pretty stable, but there might be issues due to different settings, environment etc. If you experience anything, please report this in GitHub issues.

 ## Issues

 It is highly recommended to use the **same timezone** setting for all users.
-Furthermore all users should use the **same "Start day of the week"** setting - ideally everybody should use "Monday".
+Furthermore all users should use the **same "Start day of the week"** setting - everybody should use "Monday".
 Otherwise issues could appear as, e.g. Monday times can be located on a Sunday when the teamlead and the user using different timezones.
 Furthermore the "Start day" is used to store the approval week.
-When the "Start day" is Sunday for a user and Monday for the teamlead, the approval will not work appropriately.
+When the "Start day" is Sunday for a user and Monday for the teamlead, the approval will not work appropriately - an update for this is unlucklily more complex and set to "on-hold".

 Please checkout [doc_troubleshooting.md](./doc_troubleshooting.md) for troubleshooting.